π Society π Science and technology π Health and biotech

 Work, health, military: is the augmented human revolution already here?

-Biohacking: medical promises or ethical perils?
+Biohacking : medical promises or ethical perils ?

-Andrew Steele, PhD in physics from the University of Oxford, Science Writer and Columnist at Polytechnique Insights
+with Andrew Steele, PhD in physics from the University of Oxford, Science Writer and Columnist at Polytechnique Insights

 On September 6th, 2023 |